 Information will be provided for all excursions.
 Payment and permission forms are completed via Qkr.
 Please ensure that all details are completed before returning to the school with payment by the due date.
-No payments at the office on Fridays.

 SECTION FIVE Assessment

 Assessment at Your Child's Level